The physical and chemical processes in protoplanetary disks: constraints on the composition of comets: Chemistry in Protplanetary disks

 The D/H ratio of Earth's ocean ($1.56\times 10^{-4}$) is higher than the elemental abundance of D/H in the interstellar matter ($1.5\times 10^{-5}$) or the protosolar value ($2.1\times 10^{-5})$ (see the chapter by Biver et al. and references therein).
 Such deuterium fractionation (enrichment) is caused by exchange reactions, e.g.

 Since these reactions are exothermic, the backward reactions are inefficient at low temperatures ($\le$ several 10 K).
-The high D/H ratio (e.g. H$_2$D$^+$/H$_3^+$) propagates to other molecules via chemical reactions; e.g. HDO is formed by the grain surface reactions of O atom or OH with D atom, whose abundance is enhanced by the dissociative recombination of H$_2$D$^+$.
+The high D/H ratio (e.g. H$_2$D$^+$/H$_3^+$) propagates to other molecules via chemical reactions; e.g. HDO is formed by grain surface reactions of O atom or OH with D atom, whose abundance is enhanced by the dissociative recombination of H$_2$D$^+$.
 The high D/H ratio of the ocean suggests that water is supplied to Earth from cold regions, at least partially, and has been motivating the measurement of D/H ratios in comets.
 The D/H ratio of cometary water, $(1.4-6.5)\times 10^{-4}$, overlaps with that of ocean \citep[][Chapter by Biver et al.]{Mumma2011,ceccarelli14,Altwegg2015}.
 Recent observations of higher D$_2$O/HDO ratio than HDO/H$_2$O both in comet 67P/C-G and protostellar cores indicate the inheritance of comet water from molecular clouds \citep{Furuya2016,Furuya2017,Altwegg2017}, while the variation of HDO/H$_2$O ratio among comets indicates some reprocessing in disks.

-In protoplanetary disks, four deuterated molecules, DCO$^+$, DCN, N$_2$D$^+$, and C$_2$D, are detected so far \citep[e.g.][]{Huang17, Salinas17,cataldi21,Oberg21_TWHya,Loomis2020} (Table \ref{tab:molecules}).
+In protoplanetary disks, five deuterated molecules, DCO$^+$, N$_2$D$^+$, DCN, C$_2$D, and HDO are detected so far \citep[e.g.][]{Huang17, Salinas17,cataldi21,Oberg21_TWHya,Loomis2020,Tobin23} (Table \ref{tab:molecules}).
 Disk averaged D/H ratio of the former three species are summarized in Table \ref{tab:DtoH}.
 It should be noted that the recombination timescale of ions is much shorter than the typical ages of disks (i.e. a few $10^6$ yr).
 The high D/H ratio of molecular ions is thus clear evidence of active deuterium fractionation in disks.
 The D/H ratio of N$_2$H$^+$ is higher than that of HCO$^+$.
 It is consistent with the theoretical expectation that N$_2$H$^+$ traces the cold ($<20$ K) layer near the midplane where CO is frozen out, which enhances the deuterium fractionation \citep{Willacy2007,Cleeves2014, Aikawa2015,Aikawa2018}.

+Recently, \citet{Tobin23} detected HDO and H$_2^{18}$O in the disk of FU Ori star V883 ori, and derived the HDO/H$_2$O ratio to be $(2.23\pm 0.63) \times 10^{-3}$.
+Since this ratio is comparable to those observed in the warm central protostellar cores, they conclude that water in the disk inherit from molecular clouds.